What Salary Can Someone With a Master's in Education Administration Expect?

 Other opportunities a master's in education administration can lead to

-It's worth mentioning doctoral degree programs in any discussion about master's in education administration salary expectations.
-A Doctor of Education (EdD) or PhD can advance a career even further than a master's—meaning more responsibility and better pay.
-So, why is a master's in education administration relevant here?
-Firstly, those who stop at a master's may still compete with doctoral degree-holders—especially for roles like superintendent, dean, and principal.
-The positive news is EdD and PhD program admissions requirements frequently include a master's, making it a great degree to have, even if it's not your terminal degree.
+It’s worth mentioning doctoral degree programs in any discussion about master’s in education administration salary expectations.
+A Doctor of Education (EdD) or PhD can advance a career even further than a master’s—meaning more responsibility and better pay.
+So, why is a master’s in education administration relevant here?
+Firstly, those who stop at a master’s may still compete with doctoral degree-holders—especially for roles like superintendent, dean, and principal.
+Also, EdD and PhD program admissions requirements frequently include a master’s.
+If you’re considering that terminal degree, you’ll likely need a master’s somewhere along the way.

 Some jobs above the master's level include:

-- Chief Learning Officer: organize a company's training and education opportunities.
-These executives earn an average annual salary of over $150,000.
+• Chief learning officer: organize a company’s training and education opportunities.
+These executives earn an average annual salary close to $150,000.

-- College president: the highest leadership position in a university.
-They earn a median salary of over $300,000.
+• College president: the highest leadership position in a university.
+They earn a median income of over $320,000.

 What other factors can influence master's in education administration salary?

-Even if you already have your Master's of Education Administration, other issues impact salary—beyond years of experience.
+Even if you already have your Master of Education Administration, other issues impact salary—beyond years of experience.

 Location is a primary factor that impacts salary.
 According to the BLS, the highest-paying states for education administrators are:

-Keep in mind that living expenses—not to mention licensure requirements—differ significantly between states, so it's essential to do your research before planning a cross-country move.
+Keep in mind that living expenses—not to mention licensure requirements—differ significantly between states.
+Do your research before planning a cross-country move.

-It sounds simple, but who you work for can also impact your salary.
+Who you work for can also impact your salary.
 As a rule, private institutions pay less than public schools.
-For instance, public elementary and secondary school principals earn $97,850 annually, while those at private schools earn $85,930, according to the BLS.
+For instance, public elementary and secondary school principals earn $98,800 annually, while those at private schools earn $79,800, according to the BLS.

 Wherever they work, professionals with a master's degree in education administration earn a high salary while improving learning environments for thousands of children.